lauralwd/azolla_phd_thesis/source/23_appendix_2_metagenomics-practical.md

 However, I also found it suited for bachelor's students with bioinformatics experience within a single day.
 When supplied with several days and sufficient supervision, bachelor's students with programming experience also successfully completed the practical.
 This practical starts by discussing a metagenomics workflow from a biological context, acquiring sequencing data and genome assembly.
-Metagenome assembly is a resource- and time-intensive process; hence I have done this already (+@fig:mgp_assembly).
+Metagenome assembly is a resource- and time-intensive process; hence I have done this already (@fig:mgp_assembly).
 Then, the student takes over.
 First, a short BASH introduction or refresher is included since I don't expect students to be fluent in the programming language.
-In a nutshell, students extract individual microbial genomes from the metagenome assembly, check their quality, and annotate genes coded in these genomes (+@fig:mgp_nitrogen_metabolism).
+In a nutshell, students extract individual microbial genomes from the metagenome assembly, check their quality, and annotate genes coded in these genomes (@fig:mgp_nitrogen_metabolism).
 This practical includes the following steps (and depends on the following tools):

 1. (back)mapping (bwa+samtools)